Editorial · Safety & Workforce

 Training Design

-Choosing Languages for Safety & Health Training — Which Languages to Localize First (with Nationality Data)
+Choosing Languages for Safety Training in Japan — Localization Priority Order (with Japan MHLW Nationality Data)

-For HR officers wondering "which language do we start with?" when localizing safety and health training.
-We organize 2024 nationality data, industry-specific priorities, and the staged rollout plan from one language to five.
+For HR officers at Japan-based employers wondering "which language do we start with?" when localizing safety and health training for foreign workers.
+We organize Japan MHLW nationality data, industry-specific priorities in Japan, and the staged rollout plan from one language to five.

 Law & Compliance